Resilience - Confidence - Leadership

 Multi-day backpacking trips that build outdoor and all-around life skills in Maine’s wild places.

 This is an excellent introduction to camping.
-We leave Friday afternoon and hike one flat, easy mile into a lovely shelter area with tent sites and a small stream nearby.
+We leave Friday afternoon and hike an easy mile to our tent site with water nearby.
 Saturday we’ll hike up a local mountain (4 miles total), then a short hike back out Sunday.
 This trip is open to everyone but we strongly encourage those interested in the longer hikes to join us on for this introductory weekend of camping.

-The Hundred-Mile Wilderness is the northern most 100 mile section of the Appalachian Trail and goes from Monson to Abol Bridge.
+The Hundred-Mile Wilderness is the northern-most 100 mile section of the Appalachian Trail between Monson and Abol Bridge.
 It is a rugged, remote section that crosses no paved roads but provides some of the best scenery and mountains Maine has to offer.
-Nine nights on the trail camping in tents, ten full days of backpacking (average 10 miles each day).
-This hike is for enthusiastic and motivated teens who want to know what it’s like to immerse themselves in outdoor living.
-There is an option to swim almost every day but expect to get dirty, sweaty and strong!
+During this trip we will pick a section of the 100 Mile Wilderness to hike (the specific area will depend on the weather conditions and experience of our group).
+Each day will include rivers and lakes for swimming, mountain summits, sweeping views and rugged trail in between.
+We’ll be hiking 6-12 miles a day with some elevation gain each day, cooking shared meals and sleeping in tents at or near designated shelter sites.
+This hike is for enthusiastic adults who want to immerse themselves in outdoor living and is perfect for those aspiring to do multi-day trips on the Appalachian Trail but aren’t sure how to get started.
+No previous backpacking experience is required but you should be able to comfortably walk 5 miles (at any pace).
+There will be an option to swim almost every day but expect to get dirty, sweaty and strong!